JJ-GRC/pki-portfolio-joia-jackson/labs/week-02/lab-01-symmetric-encryption.md

 # Lab — [Lab Title]

 ## Overview
-Briefly describe the purpose of this lab in your own words.
+The purpose of this lab was to learn how to create a file, encrypt it, decrypt it and verify if the data was the same.
 What PKI concept or system behavior were you investigating?
+The concept is symmetric encryption
 ---

 ## Environment
 Document the environment used to complete the lab.

-- Operating System:
+- Operating System: Windows
-- Terminal Used:
+- Terminal Used: Windows PowerShell
-- OpenSSL Version (if applicable):
+- OpenSSL Version (if applicable): 3.6.1

 ---